Walters’ Palm Toffee was one of the largest toffee manufacturers in Britain.

 The end of sugar rationing in 1954 saw a boom in confectionery sales.
 However by the end of the 1950s this boom was over, as an increasingly prosperous society began to favour chocolate.
 As a result of this financial pressure and stagnation, the industry began to consolidate.

-Walters’ Palm Toffee was acquired by J & P Holland of Southport, the largest toffee manufacturers in the world, for £385,000 in 1960.
+Walters’ Palm Toffee became loss-making, and was acquired by J & P Holland of Southport, the largest toffee manufacturers in the world, for £385,000 in 1960.